Elijah Kahlenberg

-Elijah Demetrios Kahlenberg (born September 28, 2002) is a Jewish-American peace activist, political commentator, and founder/President of Atidna International, the first and only organization dedicated to creating joint dialogue and peace initiatives between Jewish/Israeli and Arab/Palestinian students on college campuses.
+Elijah Demetrios Kahlenberg (born September 28, 2002) is an American peace activist, political commentator, and founder/President of Atidna International, the first and only organization dedicated to creating joint dialogue and peace initiatives between Jewish/Israeli and Arab/Palestinian students on college campuses (not to be confused with Atidna, the Arab/Palestinian youth movement).
 Elijah Kahlenberg is also on the Board of Directors of Roots – Judur – Shorashim, the only organization working to bring together Jews and Arabs in the West Bank for joint initiatives promoting mutual understanding, reconciliation and nonviolence.

 Early life and education

 Elijah Kahlenberg was born in San Antonio, Texas.
 His father is of Ashkenazi Jewish descent and his mother is of Greek/Sephardic Jewish descent.
 In regards to his Sephardic heritage, he has explored such a background by working for Diarna, a digital mapping geo-museum which collects histories of Sephardic and Mizrahi Jews primarily across North Africa, the Middle East, and the Mediterranean.
 He was also selected for the American Sephardic Federation’s 3rd Annual Sephardi House Cohort, a selection composed of America's rising Sephardi and Mizrahi leaders.
 He is also a member of the Texas Jewish Historical Society.

 He has been involved in various initiatives aimed at promoting dialogue and mutual understanding from a young age between Jews, Arabs, Israelis, and Palestinians.
 He has stated that a personal impetus in addressing the conflict began since he was 12 when, in 2014 during and following Operation Protective Edge, he witnessed the immense destruction in Gaza as well as the ensuing vitriol between Jewish and Arab communities in Israel/Palestine and abroad.
 Currently, Kahlenberg is an undergraduate student and researcher at the University of Texas at Austin, where he majors in government, Middle Eastern studies, and Jewish studies.